yashgyy/TipCalculation/README.md

 # TipCalculation
-An elementery android app to calculate Tip using Kotlin
+An elementery android app to calculate Tip using Kotlin language